redhat-imaging/imagefactory/indirection.markdown

 Utility image is the image that contains any special tools needed to customize an image.
-In the example here, the utility image will contain diskimage-builder and instack-undercloud packages.
+In the example here, the utility image will contain diskimage-builder, instack-undercloud, and git packages.
 The following kickstart file will be passed in to imagefactory as utility_image.ks:

 ```
 url --url=http://ftp.linux.ncsu.edu/pub/fedora/linux/releases/20/Fedora/x86_64/os/